zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

-# Troubleshooting the certificate configuration
+# Troubleshooting certificate configuration

 You may encounter problems when configuring certificates.
-Review the following article for  information that can help you troubleshoot problems when errors or warnings occur when configuring certificates.
+Review the following article for troubleshooting solutions to errors or warnings that can occur when configuring certificates.

 ## PKCS12 server keystore generation fails in Java 8 SR7FP15, SR7 FP16, and SR7 FP20

 **Symptoms**

-When you let Zowe create a PKCS12 keystore, some Zowe Desktop applications do not work and messages appear in the log such as the following:
+Some Zowe Desktop applications do not work when Zowe creates a PKCS12 keystore.
+A message may appear in the log such as the following:
 * ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)
 * ZWES1065E Failed to configure https server.
-Check agent https setting
+Check agent https setting.

-ZSS cannot read the generated keystore.
+These messages indicate that ZSS cannot read the generated keystore.
 As such, parts of Zowe cannot be used.

 **Solutions**